StephanWeinhold/flatcomments/README.md

 # comments

 - [x] Receive blog comments via POST and write them to JSON-files.
-- [ ] Display these comments to a given article via AJAX.
+- [x] Display these comments to a given article via AJAX.

+## missing

+- [ ] Minimal DB/functionality for the JSON-files.